 More than this, in face-to-face discussion, situations of groupthink can occur.
 Here (for example) the eccentric views of early or charismatic speakers can achieve undue prominence as the group seeks to find consensus.
 This can lead to poor decision making.

-This is where a technique like the Delphi Method is needed to reach a properly thought-through consensus among experts.
+This is where an approach like the Delphi Method, also known as the Delphi Technique, is needed to reach a properly thought-through consensus among experts.

-The Delphi Method works through a number of cycles of anonymous written discussion and argument, managed by a facilitator.
+The Delphi Method was developed by the RAND Corporation in the 1950s.
+It works through a number of cycles of anonymous written discussion and argument, managed by a facilitator.
 Participants in the process do not meet, or even necessarily know who else is involved: the facilitator controls the process, and manages the flow and consolidation of information.

 The anonymity and remoteness of the process helps to avoid issues of groupthink and personality conflict.
 More than this, it gives people time to think issues through properly, critique arguments rigorously and contribute fully.